jmonlong/scCNAutils/README.md

 ## Install

-To make sure both CRAN and Bioconductor dependencies are installed, better to install using the `biocLite` function from Bioconductor:
+To make sure both CRAN and Bioconductor dependencies are installed, the easiest is to install using the `biocLite` function from Bioconductor:

 ```r
 source('http://bioconductor.org/biocLite.R')
 biocLite('jmonlong/scCNAutils')
 ```

+See instructions about local/HPC install in the [`docs` folder](docs).

 ## Usage